Markets Right Now: Energy stocks lead early gains

 9:35 a.m.

-Energy stocks are leading U.S. indexes higher in early trading as the price of crude oil climbs.
+Stocks are opening broadly higher on Wall Street, led by gains in energy companies as the price of crude oil moved back above $70 a barrel.

-Exxon Mobil added 1.2 percent early Monday, and Schlumberger rose 1.2 percent.
-The gains came as the price of U.S. crude oil traded above $70 a barrel for the first time since November 2014.
+Chevron climbed 2.1 percent in early trading Wednesday, and Exxon Mobil added 1.7 percent.

 Most Read Business Stories